USING NEEDLES, HOOKS, AND YARN

 Gauge: 9 stitches = 2 inches

-Meetings: Not required, but if you would like to click together, come to the Commons Area from 2-4 pm on the first Wednesday and/or the Straley Room from 7-9 pm on the third Monday of each month.
+Meetings: All in-person meetings at Community Church are suspended until further notice.
+We will resume this schedule when possible.
+Not required, but if you would like to click together, come to the Commons Area from 2-4 pm on the first Wednesday and/or the Straley Room from 7-9 pm on the third Monday of each month.

 Tabling: Check the Weekly Announcements to find out when we will have a table in the Community Room during coffee hour.

 Shawls: We deliver shawls to UNC Hospice Home in Pittsboro, NC.
 We delivered 10 in 2016 (after starting to meet in May) and 20 (plus one to Duke Hospice and one to Charles House) in 2017.
 We met our goal of delivering 30 shawls to UNC Hopsice in 2018, bringing our 3-year total to 60!
-We plan to deliver 30 new shawls to UNC Hospice Home in 2019.
+We met the goal and delivered 30 new shawls to UNC Hospice Home in 2019.
+Unfortunaletly, due to miss counting we were one shawl short of the 2020 goal of 30 shawls.
+We plan a 30 shawl goal for 2021 and will will add in the extra missed 2020 shawl, by delivering at least 31.

 Block Donations: You can make blocks (7" x9" with two 18" yarn tails) at home and share them when you are ready!